Ikuo Hirayama: Biography

 The Prix Hirayama is awarded by the Académie des Inscriptions et Belles Lettres for distinguished contributions to scholarship on Asia.

-Collecting
+Collection

 Ikuo Hirayama actively collected material relating to the historical silk road.
 The Hirayama Ikuo Silk Road Museum includes Chinese and Gandhara sculpture, Sasanian and Central Asian silver ware, toilet trays and coins, in total at least 222 pieces.
 His collection is particularly notable for its collection of Gandharan art from Pakistan and Afghanistan.
 His collection of Central Asian coins was small, containing only 101 items, though these included one of the best preserved of Kanishka I's Buddha coins as well as other important examples.